exercism/v3/languages/elixir/exercises/concept/README.md

 ## Contributing

-Thanks for wanting to contribute to the Go track's concept exercises!
+Thanks for wanting to contribute to the Elixir track's concept exercises!
 Contributions are very welcome!

 To contribute, please find and work on one of the [new exercise issues][issues-new-exercise] or [improve exercise issues][issues-improve-exercise].